Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Generalized Entropy Balancing for Integration of Summary Data

-Since the density ratio is typically unknown, it must be approximated using feasible weights $\{w_i\}_{i=1}^n$.
-One natural choice is to use the first-step entropy balancing weights, $w_i = \hat{w}^{(1)}_i$.
-If the true density ratio is of the form $\rho_1(\lambda_1^\top \tilde{X})$, then the resulting estimators of the regression coefficients remain consistent.
+Because the density ratio is typically unknown, it must be estimated.
+A natural choice is to adopt the first-step entropy-balancing weights $\hat{w}^{(1)}_i$ as an estimator of the density ratio.
+If the true density ratio admits the single-index form, i.e., \begin{itemize} \item[(C3)$'$] There exists $\lambda_1$ such that $f_{\mathrm{ex}}(x)/f_{\mathrm{in}}(x)=\rho_1(\lambda_1^\top \tilde{x})$, \end{itemize} then the conditional-mean restriction in (C1) is sufficient for the weighted regression.
+Indeed, a change of measure and (C1) give

-Alternatively, one may assume a parametric form for the density ratio, denoted $w(x;\phi)$, and define the weights as $w_i = w(x_i;\hat{\phi})$, where $\hat{\phi}$ is an estimator of the parameter vector $\phi$.
-A common estimation strategy is to solve the moment condition:

-If the dimension of $x$ exceeds that of $\phi$, the generalized method of moments can be applied.
-Provided the assumed model for the density ratio is correct, the regression coefficients for the internal and external data should again coincide in the limit.

-In this paper, we adopt the former approach using $w_i = \hat{w}^{(1)}_i$, which avoids the need for additional model specification and computational complexity while addressing the covariate shift problem effectively.